 Your doctor probably will take a small amount of marrow from your hip.
 First, your medical team will numb the area.
 They also might give you medicine to make you drowsy.

 Then your doctor probably will do two things:

-- Bone marrow aspiration: She’ll use a hollow needle to take out a little of the fluid inside your bone marrow.
+- Bone marrow aspiration: They'll use a hollow needle to take out a little of the fluid inside your bone marrow.

-- Bone marrow biopsy: She’ll use a slightly larger needle to take out a piece of the solid part of the marrow.
+- Bone marrow biopsy: They'll use a slightly larger needle to take out a piece of the solid part of the marrow.